 I was going to include the word ‘fancy’ in the title of this post, because these candies do look awfully fancy, but then I thought you’d get the entirely wrong idea about them, they’re a cinch to make!
-I teamed up with my favorite diy chocolate making site, Chocoley, to share them with you.
 I was amazed at how quickly I was able to create these gorgeous filled chocolates, it was as easy as melting the chocolate…the mold does all the work, and you get to take the credit…good deal!
 I set aside an afternoon for the project and I was finished in no time…I actually had time to wrap the stack of presents that I’ve been tripping over all week.
 I’m sorry, but cookies are so yesterday, my friends are getting chocolate for Christmas.

 Making your own filled chocolates taps into those candy fantasies that set in when we were kids…remember Gumdrop Mountain?
 And just like anything else you make homemade, you can actually make better candy than you can buy, with fresher, higher quality ingredients.
 AND you can do it so much more affordably.
 Last Christmas I was browsing in a fancy little shop and as I was checking out, there were uber cute chocolate candies for sale on the counter.
 I grabbed one and popped it in my mouth before asking how much…they were $6 A PIECE!!
 Never again… now I make my own.

-On the Chocoley site you will find the melting chocolate, the molds, and even flavor extracts to make an endless variety of candies in your own special favorite flavors.
+You can find melting chocolate, molds, and even flavor extracts to make an endless variety of candies in your own special favorite flavors.
+Check large craft and cooking stores, or find lots of choices online.
 Me?
 I dream of citrus, so I made a dark chocolate candy filled with tart Meyer lemon.
 To.
 Die.
 For.

 You can choose from tons of different shaped molds, I like these small intricate shapes.
 All you have to do is melt the chocolate, fill the molds about half full, and then swish the chocolate around with a small paintbrush to coat the entire surface.
 That sets up in the fridge briefly, and then you can add your filling.
 My filling is a very intense lemon, and it’s more liquid than a cream, so I drizzled it in and then topped it with a final coat of chocolate.
 The whole thing takes just minutes to do and I was amazed at how easily the chocolate pops right out of the molds.
 They have a gorgeous sheen to them, too.